DanielEbert/slate/source/index.html.md

 - | - | - | -
 LD\_PRELOAD | Path to your compiled software under test configuration file.
 --seeds | Path to a directory.
 For every file in this directory, the content of this file is one seed.
 --run\_once\_with | Path to a file.
-Runs the emulator once/ The input is the content of the specified file.
+Runs the emulator once.
+The input is the content of the specified file.
 --timeout | One input times out when more than the specified 'timeout' number of clock cycles has passed since the emulator started or reset.
 --dont\_report\_timeouts | This is a flag.
 If this flag is not set, a timeout is treated as a bug, which means that the input that timed out is stored.
 If this flag is set, timeouts are not treated as bugs.
 --mutator\_so\_path | When you want to use another mutator.
 The default mutator is the mutator from libFuzzer.
+--gdb | Enable built-in support for the GDB debugger.